Lokathor/fermium/README.md

 This is always `no_std`.The bindings use `libc` for the C type declarations.

-Currently only supports the desktop platforms: Windows, Mac, and Linux.
+Currently only supports the desktop platforms: Windows (MSVC), Mac, and Linux.

 ## Using This Crate